 Name: Thomas Pape

 Organization: Best Management Partners

 Representing: Alliance for Water Efficiency

+·

 Recommendation: Request to accept the code change proposed as modified by this public comment.

 Section Number: 402.6.1

 Proposed Text: 402.6.1 Multiple Showerheads Outlet Devices Serving One Shower Compartment.
-The total allewable combined flow rate from all shower outlet devices controlled by one shower valve of water from multiple showerheads flowing at any given time, with or without a diverter, including rain systems, waterfalls, bodysprays, and jets, shall not exceed 2.0 gpm (7.6 L/m) per shower compartment, where the floor area of the shower compartment is less than 2048 square inches (1.3 m2).
-For each increment of 1800 square inches (1.161 m2) of floor area thereafter or any part thereof, additional showerheads are allowed, provided the total flow rate of water from all flowing devices shall not exceed 2.0 gpm (7.6 L/m) for each such increment.
-Exceptions: (1) Gang showers in non-residential occupancies.
-Singular showerheads or multiple shower outlets serving one shower: sequired for persons with disabilities in accordance with Table 901.1 shall not have more than 4.0 gpm (15.0 L/m) total flow, where one outlet is the hand shower.
+The total allowable combined flow rate from all shower outlet devices controlled by one shower valve of water from multiple showerheads flowing at any given time, with or without a diverter, including rain systems, waterfalls, bodysprays, and jets, shall not exceed 2.0 gpm (7.6 L/m) per shower compartment, where the floor area of the shower compartment is less than 2048 square inches (1.3 m).
+For each increment of 1800 square inches (1.161 m) of floor area thereafter or any part thereof, additional showerheads are allowed, provided the total flow rate of water from all flowing devices shall not exceed 2.0 gpm (7.6 L/m) for each such increment.
+Exceptions: (1) Gang showers in non residential occupancies.
+Singular showerheads or multiple shower outlets serving one showering position in gang showers shall not have more than 2.0 gpm (7.6 L/m) total flow.
+(2) Where provided, shower compartments required for persons with disabilities in accordance with Table 901.1 shall not have more than 4.0 gpm (15.0 L/m) total flow, where one outlet is the hand shower.
 402.6.1.1 Shower Compartments Designed For Two Persons in Residences and Private Bathrooms in Lodging Facilities.
-Where a second shower valve is installed in a shower compartment designed for two persons in residences (2.43 m2) of shower is installed in a shower compartment designed for two persons in residences (2.438 mm) apart as measured horizontally.
-The total combined flow rate from all shower outlet devices from each shower valve shall not exceed 2.0 gpm (7.6 L/m).
-Shower compartments designed for more than 30 graph (7.6 L/m) for each shower are used shower as a second shower valve excluding the shower outlet devices are wall mounted or ceiling mounted, the shower compartment designed for two persons in residences (2.438 mm) apart as measured horizontally.
-The total combined flow rate from all shower outlet devices from each shower valve shall not exceed 2.0 gpm (7.6 L/m).
-Shower compartments designed for more than two persons shall not be permitted. < Problem Statement: The existing requirements regarding shower efficiency needs clarity and updating to assure WEStand provides clear, comprehensive and enforceable provisions that provide for water efficiency on the subject of multi-showerheads in shower compartments.
-The Alliance for Water Efficiency and Plumbing Manufacturers Institute have come to an agreement on suitable requirements to improve water efficiency in showers, especially the conditions where multiple showerheads are allowed in a shower compartment.
+Where a second shower valve is installed in a shower valve shall not exceed 2.0 gpm (7.6 L/m).
+Shower compartment devices from each shower valve shall not exceed 2.0 gpm (7.6 L/m).
+Shower compartments designed for more than 100 gpm g or group showers shall not exceed 2.0 gpm (7.6 L/m).
+Shower compartments designed not exceed 2.0 gpm (7.6 L/m).
+Shower compartments designed for more than two persons shall not be permitted.
+402.6.1.2 Gang or Group Showers.
+Each shower outlet device in gang or group showers shall not exceed 2.0 gpm (7.6 L/m).
+Shower compartments designed for more than two persons shall not be service in gang or group showers shall not exceed 2.0 gpm (7.6 L/m).
+Shower compartments designed for more than two persons

+Problem Statement: The existing requirements regarding shower efficiency needs clarity and updating to assure WEStand provides clear, comprehensive and enforceable provisions that provide for water efficiency on the subject of multi-showerheads in shower compartments.
+The Alliance for Water Efficiency and Plumbing Manufacturers Institute have come to an agreement on

+suitable requirements to improve water efficiency in showers, especially the conditions where multiple showerheads are allowed in a shower compartment.
 An MOU between the two organizations was signed on November 7, 2019.
 This proposal represents the preferred requirements of both organizations.
 Referenced Standards: